EntityEvolution/ev-tpmenu-ui/README.md

 ensure pe-tpmenu-ui
 ```
 **Do not seek support if you renamed the resource.**

-## Adding Locations
-1) To add more locations, you to the config.lua and setup and new location.
-2) Then go to the ui.html and setup a new block that matches the action in your config.lua.
-3) Finally you setup the script.js and add a new function that matches the id of your html file and the config.lua.

 ## Issues
 If you find any issues with this please make sure to report them.